ethanniser/effect-workshop/slides/slides.md

 - If a request can support batching, a special resolver can be used
 - When batching is enabled, effects will wait to see if any other effects also wait on the same request and batch together
 - Requests can easily be cached with a custom capcaity and TTL

 ---

-# Performance

-- Obviously Effect has some overhead
-- Effect is made for **application** code, where the limitation is almost always IO anyway
-- Effect actually will likely **improve** the performance of these parts of your code because of its powerful concurrency primitives (structure concurrency, interruption, worker pool abstractions)
-- If you are writing CPU bound code, you could not use Effect and provide a effect wrapper, or maybe you shouldn't be using javascript at all

----